stuerp/foo_uie_playlist_tree/docs/README.md

 ## Configuring

-The configuration dialog is used to change all parameters used by the component.
-All changes are applied immediately to the component without the need to close it.
+A preferences page is used to change all parameters used by the component.
+You can find it by selecting the **File / Preferences** menu item and then selecting **Display / Playlist Tree** in the dialog.

 `Apply`